benmarwick/ctv-archaeology/README.md

 Kintigh, K.W. and Peeples, M.A., (2020).
 Estimating Population Growth Rates and Instantaneous Population from Periodized Settlement Data.
 Journal of Computer Applications in Archaeology, 3(1), pp.197–209.
 DOI: <http://doi.org/10.5334/jcaa.58> <https://github.com/kintigh/RoomAccum>

+Kelmelis, Saige, and Sharon N. DeWitte.
+(2021).
+“Urban and Rural Survivorship in Pre- and Post-Black Death Denmark.” _Journal of Archaeological Science: Reports_ 38: 103089.

 Krzyzanska, M., Hunt, H.V., Crema, E.R. et al.  (2021).
 Modelling the potential ecological niche of domesticated buckwheat in China: archaeological evidence, environmental constraints and climate change.
 Veget Hist Archaeobot <https://doi.org/10.1007/s00334-021-00856-9>

 Lancelotti, C. (2018).
 Not all that burns is wood.
 A social perspective on fuel exploitation and use during the Indus urban period (2600-1900 BC). _PLoS One_ 13(3): e0192364.